~/.ssh/config

 fusermount -u /local/mount

 When working with nested SSH connections (A→B→C), mounting filesystems from machine C directly to A isn't as straightforward as a direct SSHFS connection.
-The standard sshfs
+The standard sshfs command doesn't natively support jump hosts, but we have several reliable workarounds.

 The most robust solution uses SSH's ProxyCommand feature.
-First, add this to your ~/.ssh/config
+First, add this to your ~/.ssh/config:

 Then mount with: